Lorde's New Album Is Making Everyone Feel Old

 Maybe it's the album's soft rock, easy listening of the early 2000s (Jack Johnson, Jewel); or the crystal holding, Mane & Tail-using wellness trend-obsessed energy.
 Maybe it's her fixation on the past — which even includes a recording of Carole King announcing her 2014 Grammy win for “Royals” — that evokes nostalgia and wistfulness.
 In a time when being cooped up is the norm, Lorde's space and freedom feels of a different time.

-Maybe we've all taken too many hits of the ol' fennel bong, but a lot of people are kind of spiraling (present company included).
+Maybe we've all taken too many hits of the ol' fennel bong, but a lot of people are kind of spiralling (present company included).

 Advertisement